Mastering OSHA Recordkeeping Requirements: A Guide to Effective Incident Management

 Finally, forms must be kept on file for five years following the year to which they pertain.
 It’s also necessary to update the Form 300 with any changes to the recorded cases during that period, although completed copies of the forms should not be sent to OSHA.
 Forms should be made available to employees, former employees, their representatives and to OSHA officials upon request.
 Note: Both the Form 300 and Form 301 incident reports will include information relating to employee health and therefore can only be used in a manner that protects confidentiality to the extent possible while promoting occupational safety and health.

-OSHA’s recordkeeping rules say that any work‐related injury or illness that meets a certain severity criterion must be recorded on the appropriate OSHA forms within seven calendar days of learning about its occurrence.
+OSHA’s recordkeeping requirements say that any work‐related injury or illness that meets a certain severity criterion must be recorded on the appropriate OSHA forms within seven calendar days of learning about its occurrence.
 Whether the incident is work-related is the first question to consider.
 Brayman advises assuming a geographic presumption of work relatedness, which basically means anything that occurs in the work environment is work-related.

 “We have to presume work relatedness,” he says.
 “A common mistake is that people presume it is not.
 That’s actually the opposite way that you should be approaching OSHA recordkeeping.”